muchaeljohn739337-cloud/advancia-platform-backup/FRONTEND_BEFORE_AFTER.md

 **Problems**:

 -   🔴 127 characters of className
 -   🔴 Inconsistent across codebase
 -   🔴 Hard to maintain
 -   🔴 Need to copy-paste for every button

-### ✅ AFTER (DaisyUI):
+### ✅ AFTER (DaisyUI)

 ```tsx
 <a href="/" className="btn btn-primary">